Saturday, October 15, 2022

 The most handsome man I have ever seen sits at the table where I am sitting sipping my drink.
 (He'll realize his mistake in a minute.
 He will make a clumsy attempt to apologize for his error before retreating never to be seen again.)

 He seems not to notice my disability/powerchair.
-He also does not seem to notice the fact that I am sipping my cocktail through a straw.
+He also does not notice that I am sipping my cocktail through a straw.
 Or, if he has seen it, it does not seem to bother him.

 What is wrong with this dude?
 Any other man would have bailed the minute he saw me.